 So the next Sunday morning I over-dressed in a dress (not in jeans) and walked the mile back to where that church was.
-I had to justify this to myself, because I was never a Christian, and was doing something out of the ordinary for me… but I was compelled to go, and while walking along that road I kept thinking to myself that this would be the right day to give my heart to Jesus and be saved.
+I had to justify this to myself, because I was never a Christian, and was doing something out of the ordinary for me… but I was compelled to go, and while walking along that road I kept hearing a quiet, inaudible voice telling me, “This would be a good day to give your life to Jesus.”
 It was the day after my 61st birthday, on July 14, 2013.

 At the church a man walked up to me before the service and introduced himself as Bob.
 I was surprised because I’d had trouble finding friendly people in Idaho.
 Every time I passed people on the streets and said “hi” people looked away and hurried silently past me as if they were afraid of being mugged by a little old gray-haired lady.
 (Yes, Linda, you’re not in Happy Camp anymore.)

 This Bob wanted to know where I was from, and whether I had been going to church in Happy Camp.
 Well, no… I lived in Happy Camp thirteen years, and stepped into a church only a few times, and none of those occasions had anything to do with attending a church service.

 There was uplifting and spiritual music (a praise band, I learned later, is what they called it) and then Bob, who turned out to be the pastor there, asked us all to open our Bibles to Revelation 5.